The category of a partitioned fan: The category of a partitioned fan

 The trivial case of not making any identifications gives the standard poset category $\Sigma = \Cfrak(\Sigma, \Pfrak_{\text{poset}})$ whose classifying space is the disk, or more specifically a square.
 There are only two cones of dimension 1 we may identify, namely $\sigma_2$ and $\sigma_4$ since their linear spans coincide.
 Moreover, they are such that $\pi_{\sigma_2}(\tau_2) = \pi_{\sigma_4}(\tau_1)$ and $\pi_{\sigma_2}(\tau_3) = \pi_{\sigma_4}(\tau_4)$ and therefore to make the partition admissible, we must identify the cones in the following way:

 The category is displayed in \cref{fig:ex1identifications}, where the identified morphisms are given the same label and colour.
-The classifying space is a cylinder.
+The classifying space is a cylinder and is obtained from the square by identifying the opposite ``sides'' $\tau_4 \xleftarrow{} \sigma_4 \xrightarrow{} \tau_1$ and $\tau_3 \xleftarrow{} \sigma_2 \xrightarrow{} \tau_2$, see \cref{subsec:CW} for more details.
 It is also possible to additionally identify all rank 2 cones whose classifying space would join the two ends of the cylinder in one point.
 If the rank 1 cones are not identified, arbitrary identifications may be made among the rank 2 cones, giving rise to the topological spaces coming from a square with any combination of vertices identified.
+Recall in \cref{fig:ex1identifications} that any two compositions having the same target are identified.

 \end{exmp}